Devild-dev/Devild-dev/README.md

 - 👋 Hi, I’m @Devild-dev
 - 👀 I’m interested in learn and contribute with other people about program language;
 - 🌱 I’m currently learning about computer, math, filosophy and a lot of interested things;
-- 💞️ I’m looking to collaborate on education projects.a
+- 💞️ I’m looking to collaborate on education projects.
 - 📫 How to reach me: (71) 99647-6205 / (71) 99117-7224

 <!---